5hwb/sort-hanzi-in-pinyin-order/README.md

 # Web scraping experiment - sort most frequent Chinese characters in pinyin order

-This is a Python script to extract the list of the 2715 most common Chinese characters from [this site](http://zein.se/patrick/3000char.html) and convert it into a Python list of tuples for further processing, allowing it to be sorted in a different manner (such as by Pinyin reading).
+This is a Python script to extract the list of the 2715 most common Chinese characters (hanzi) from [this site](http://zein.se/patrick/3000char.html) and convert it into a Python list of tuples for further processing, allowing it to be sorted in a different manner (such as by Pinyin reading).
 It uses the BeautifulSoup library to extract data from the HTML page.

 The website's data is contained in a HTML table with this format: